aolaleye/training/UX/design.md

     - presenting the user with the best possible solution for them to view and interact with the content
 - __Systems Design - User Experience__
   - defining objects and how the interaction presents and forms data - thus a system based on requirements
+  - can be comprised of multiple mediums

+__Great Designers__
+  - Charles and Ray Eames
+    - main focus was architecture and furniture
+    - "Powers of Ten"
+      - the zoom effect we still see today in movies
+    - "Eames Lounge Chair"
+  - Herb Lubalin
+    - collaborated on 3 Ginzburg magazines - Eros, Fact and Avant Garde
+    - changed the perception of typography through his exploration of typographics